-After Vikram Chandra’s Sacred Games, Netflix has another Indian thriller lined up for adaptation – Bilal Siddiqi’s Bard of the Blood.
+After Vikram Chandra’s Sacred Games, Netflix has another Indian thriller lined up for adaptation – Bilal Siddiqi’s The Bard of Blood.

 As it did with Sacred Games – its first Indian original, released on July 4 – Netflix could take its source material into new directions.
-But for those who have not read Siddiqi’s book or want to refresh their memories, here’s a peek at what Bard of the Blood is about.
+But for those who have not read Siddiqi’s book or want to refresh their memories, here’s a peek at what The Bard of Blood is about.

-Bard of Blood is Siddiqi’s first novel, published in 2015 when he was 20, and written while he was still in college.
+The Bard of Blood is Siddiqi’s first novel, published in 2015 when he was 20, and written while he was still in college.
 At 300 pages, the novel traverses India, Iran, Afghanistan and Pakistan and flits between past and present as it tracks a tale of espionage and inter-state rivalry.
 The greenhorn novelist includes all the elements of a potboiler, making it ripe for a retelling on the screen.

 The book opens in 2014 in Quetta, Balochistan, where Afghani Taliban leaders seeking refuge in Pakistan catch four Indians who have been spying on their operations.
 Instead of killing them, the Taliban, under pressure from the Inter-services Intelligence, decide to strike a deal with India.
 They demand that the country release four Pakistani terrorists in its custody in exchange for the safe return of Indian officials.